stock-linux/workflow/README.md

 ### Type

 There are 5 differents types of commits:
-Il y a 5 types différents :

- 1. **feat**: A commit of the type `feat` introduce a new feature in the codebase.
+ 1. **feat**: A commit of the type `feat` introduces a new feature in the codebase.

  2. **fix**: A commit of the type `fix` patches a bug in the codebase.

- 3. **style**: A commit of the type `style` change an element related to the style in the codebase.
+ 3. **style**: A commit of the type `style` changes an element related to the style in the codebase.

- 4. **docs**: A commit of the type `docs` add/modify an element of the documentation.
+ 4. **docs**: A commit of the type `docs` adds/modifies an element of the documentation.

- 5. **revert**: A commit of the type `revert` revert a previous commit.
+ 5. **revert**: A commit of the type `revert` reverts a previous commit.

 ### Description

-A good description begin with a capital letter, and don't end with a period.
-It needs to be wrote in English and use the imperative mood.
+A good description begins with a capital letter, and doesn't end with a period.
+It needs to be written in English and uses the imperative mood.
 The subject line should be limited to 50 characters.
 If the description is formulated correctly, it should be able to complete this sentence : *This commit will...*